-A regular employee will be granted up to 10 days of consecutive work days for bereavement leave to attend to arrangements and to take care of matters attendant to the death in the event of a death of an immediate family member, or up to 5 work days for the death of a member of the extended family.
-Additional time may be requested from and requires the approval of the employee's Supervisor, DAF, or Minister.
+A regular employee scheduled to work at least 10 hours per week will be granted up to 10 days of bereavement leave to attend to arrangements and to take care of matters attendant to the death in the event of a death of an immediate family member, or up to 5 work days for the death of a member of the extended family.
+Additional time may be requested from and requires the approval of the employee's Supervisor, OM, or Minister.